pawwapawa/ByteSprout/README.md

 - **Solution**: Charge immediately for 1-2 hours
 - **Hardware Reset**: Press reset button on board

+**No display (Black Screen)**
+- **Cause** Empty battery for extended periods requires a hard reset via the Reset button on the Xiao ESP32-S3 board
+- **For DIYer** Make sure you have your wiring correct and using the supported display, other aftermarket displays will require custom PIN configurations.

 **Update Mode Issues**
 - **Windows 11**: Known compatibility issue with ESP32 access points
 - **Workaround**: Use macOS/iOS devices or manual IP assignment